Non-stop flights to Chicago (MDW)

 From Durango, Guadalajara, León and Morelia, all direct flights to Chicago are operated by Volaris.

 From San José del Cabo, direct flights are offered by Southwest Airlines.
-This is a seasonal route that starts in November and ends in January.
+This is a seasonal route that starts in March and ends in April.

 Flights from Puerto Rico to Chicago

 In Puerto Rico, the only airport that has a direct connection to Chicago is San Juan.
 From San Juan, direct flights are offered by Southwest Airlines.
-This is a seasonal route that starts in May and ends in August.
+This is a seasonal route that starts in March and ends in August.

 Domestic flights to Chicago